snail123815/IBL-bioinfomatics-wiki/README.md

       The result should contain two lines starts with "upstream https://github.com/snail123815/IBL-bioinformatics-wiki.git"
    2. Pull from upstream again to keep updated.
 You need to do this from time to time during your development (writing).
       `git pull upstream main`
    3. Work on your contributions.
-From time to time, you can summarise part of your work with `git add path/to/your.md` and commit it to your branch `git commit -m "your commit message"`, then push to your branch.
+From time to time, you can summarise part of your work with `git add path/to/your.md` and commit it to your branch `git commit -m "your commit message"`, then push to your branch `git push --set-upstream origin your-branch-name` (`--set-upstream origin your-branch-name` only needs to be done the first time you push).
-4. Once finished, pull from upstream main again to merge changes from upstream.
+4. Once finished, pull from upstream main again to merge changes from upstream, then push all changes you made.
-5.
+5. Go to the webpage of your forked repository, a green button "Compare & pull request" appear, click it, follow the screen to write messages.
+When I saw it, and checked everything is correct, I will approve the merge.

 #### How to work on your contribution